wlonk/arcadia/rules/change_and_growth.rst

 If you ask a question, write down the answer.
 You can use that answer for an extra card (even above the one from help, boons, or leverage) in any outcome where it might help you.

+.. todo:: Determine how to gain family Esteem.

 Any time anyone in your family does XXX, mark Esteem.
 When you have marked Esteem five times, erase them and choose one, as a family: